 You can get Ametop numbing cream to make the site where the needle goes profoundly numb:

 Ask your dentist or oral surgeon where the venflon will be going beforehand, and try it out!
-If you cannot get hold of Ametop, try EMLA cream.
+Ametop should be applied 30-45 minutes beforehand.
+The anaesthetic effect remains for 4 to 6 hours.
+You will probably need to order Ametop in, as it is not usually in stock in pharmacies.
+So plan ahead.
+If you cannot get hold of Ametop, try EMLA cream instead.

-You may also be offered laughing gas to enable you to accept the IV sedation.
+You may also be offered inhalation sedation or an oral anti-anxiety medication to enable you to accept the IV sedation.

 What drugs are used?
 Are there different types of IV sedation?

-Mostly the drug used for IV sedation is a short acting benzodiazepine, or “benzo” for short.
-This is an anti-anxiety sedative.
-IV administered benzos have 3 main effects: they reduce anxiety/relax you, they make you sleepy, and they produce partial or total amnesia (i. e. make you forget what happened during some or, less frequently, all of the procedure).
-Total amnesia is more common with midazolam compared to diazepam.
+Midazolam is a short acting benzodiazepine (or “benzo” for short), an anti-anxiety sedative.
+IV-administered midazolam has 3 main effects: it reduces anxiety/relaxes you, it makes you sleepy, and it produces partial or total amnesia (i. e. makes you forget what happened during some or, less frequently, all of the procedure).

-The drug is put into the vein at the rate of 1mg per minute for Diazepam or 1 mg every 2 minutes (followed by an extra 2 minutes to evaluate the effect) for Midazolam (because Midazolam is stronger in terms of the dose needed to achieve sedation).
+The drug is put into the vein at the rate of 1mg per minute.
 Because there are differences between individuals in how much of the drug you need to be sedated, your response to the drug is monitored.
 Once the desired level of sedation is achieved, the drug is stopped.

 The Venflon is left in place during the procedure so that the sedation can either be topped up or so that the reversal agent for benzos (Flumazenil) can be put in in the unlikely event of an emergency.

 At first glance, the use of opioids seems appealing, because of the pain-killing factor.
-In reality, this usually only comes into play for post-treatment pain, because local anaesthesia will take care of any pain during treatment.
-However, should the local anesthetic effect begin to lessen, an opioid will help to alter the experience of pain.
+In the normal way, this would only come into play for post-treatment pain, because local anaesthetic will take care of any pain during treatment.
+But where post-op pain is expected, what is often done is give a long-acting local anaesthetic (and over-the-counter painkillers, to be taken before the local anaesthetic wears off).

-The general consensus among the leading experts in the field of dental sedation today is: the fewer medications are used, the safer the treatment tends to be (and the easier it is to track any potential problems).
+The general consensus among the experts in the field of dental sedation today is: the fewer medications are used, the safer and more predictable the treatment tends to be.
 Usually, this means one medication only.
 Midazolam tends to be the drug of choice.
+Advanced techniques can, however, be very useful where midazolam has been tried by an experienced practitioner and the desired effect couldn’t be achieved.

 Is it safe?
 Are there any contraindications?